dcode-github/EquiTrack/README.md

 - **Investment Management**: Add, Edit, and Delete investment records seamlessly.
 - **Real-Time Tracking**: View real-time stock returns and the current value of your portfolio.
+- **Caching**: Freqeuntly accessed data is cached for faster access and smooth user experience.
 - **Expandable Details**: Click on a stock to view detailed individual investments.
 - **Interactive Dashboard**: A clean and intuitive UI to provide summaries of total investments, current value, and profit & loss.